The Fitbit Charge 4 is currently cheapest on Amazon (£119.99).

-The morning rush to make all the beds, get three children breakfasted and ready for school and the school run itself means that I clock up a lot of steps in a short period of time.
+The morning rush to make the beds, get three children breakfasted and ready for school and the school run itself means I clock up a lot of steps in a short period of time.
 By just after 9am I’ll usually have made almost 5,000 steps.
-The school run in the afternoon adds another couple of thousand.
-That means I’m almost guaranteed to hit 10,000 each day during the week.
+The afternoon school run adds another couple of thousand.
+That means I’m almost guaranteed to hit 10,000 each weekday (weekends can be more challenging).

 I’ve found my exercise nirvana: something that doesn’t seem like exercise at all.